UCC-Organism/uccorg-backend/README.md

 - udkast til aftale om driftsovervågning
 - ambient data - `/timeofday` day cycle - grants, su, etc.
 - (marcin? mapping between ucc-organism room id's and schedule room name)
-- repeat with recent non-empty data, if empty data
 - update rest-test
 - delivered data: document expectations, check if workarounds are still needed, and more verbose reporting + erroring when not ok
 - integration/test with frontend
 - include extra data for debugging, ie. link back to activity id, etc. so it is possible to debug missing data
 - refactor + eliminate dead code
-- seems like data-processing status are not preserved across api-server reboots, check up on that

 ## Release Log
 ### January-April 2015
+- week 8
+  - repeat with old data, if we haven't gotten any updates from the data server recently
 - week 7
   - handle several locations, by distributing agents into locations
   - creation of events and agents from calendar